CLASSES ENTERING 2017-18 AND AFTER

 G3 Proposal / Research Review Meeting

-The one-hour meeting should be held with a student’s Thesis Committee before May 31st of the G3 year and will be scheduled by the student.
+The one-hour meeting should be held with a student’s Thesis Committee before May 31st of the G3 year and will be scheduled by the department.
 The meeting will have two components: (i) a research proposal and (ii) review of research to date.

 - A 30-minute Research Review will be devoted to an update of the research progress made by the student.
 The research review will be graded Satisfactory or Unsatisfactory.
 A grade of Unsatisfactory will be reflected in the grade for the student's 300-level reading and research course.
-This alone will not result in a withdrawal; a student would be withdrawn from the program with two grades of Unsatisfactory in a 300-level reading and research course during the course of a student’s graduate studies, in accordance with the policies outlined in the GSAS Policies.
+This alone will not result in a withdrawal; a student would be withdrawn from the program with two grades of Unsatisfactory in a 300-level reading and research course during the course of a student’s graduate studies, in accordance with GSAS Policies.

 G4 Advisory Meeting

 The G4 Advisory Meeting provides a mechanism for students to create relationships with faculty other than their advisor, as well as to mediate student/advisor conflict, if one exists, provide direction to completion of the PhD degree, provide career counseling or to address any other concern or issue of interest to the student.
 The student must call this meeting any time during the G4 year.

 The agenda will be set by the student and may address research progress or career counseling in one of two meeting formats:

 - The student may assemble their Thesis Committee for a formal 1-hour meeting.